-The author has made it clear about how people who live by impractical values, which are age old, create their own fall and disturbance in the society.
-As time changes, one should also evolve which makes the society grow.
+The author has made it clear how people who live by impractical values, which are age-old, cause their own downfall and create disturbance to society.
+As time changes, one should also evolve, which makes society grow.
 Holding on to false pride will not bring any prosperity.
 So staying cautious will ensure that no one takes advantage of their virtues.

 1. Comment on the way in which the theme of the story has been introduced.

-‘Mustachios’ the theme of the story is introduced here in a scientific manner.
+‘Mustachios’, the theme of the story, is introduced here in a scientific manner.
 At the beginning of the story, it might look like an easy essay about how Indians take pride in the style of moustaches.
 Only at the end will the reader understand the importance of the introduction.
-The reader is served with a clear description of the concept around which the entire story will revolve around.
-The rise and fall of men by sticking and altering to their status symbols, like mustachios.
+The reader is served with a clear description of the concept around which the entire story will revolve – the rise and fall of men by sticking and altering to their status symbols like mustachios.

 2. How does the insertion of dialogue in the story contribute to its interest?

-In the story, the insertion of dialogue enables the writer to convey things in their actual perspective.
-Several words and expressions can be included in the story which a writer would not be able to write on his own.
-For instance, when Azam Khan gets angry he says this to Ramanand: “You know what I mean, seed of a donkey!” and “I tell you, turn that tip down or I shall wring your neck”.
+In the story, the insertion of dialogue enables the writer to convey things from their actual perspective.
+Several words and expressions can be included in the story, which a writer would not be able to write on his own.
+For instance, when Azam Khan gets angry, he says this to Ramanand: “You know what I mean, the seed of a donkey!” and “I tell you, turn that tip down, or I shall wring your neck”.

 1. Nouveau riche and bourgeoise are French words.
 Collect from newspapers, magazines and other sources some more French words or expressions that are commonly used in English.